 Visitor Services Volunteers

 Volunteers in Visitor Services enhance the visitor experience by proactively greeting and answering questions.
 They inform visitors about the programs and exhibitions available inside the Museum, and assist with directing visitor queues and pathways.
 This role is based in the Museum and on the outdoor Memorial.
-We currently have openings for Visitor Services volunteers some weekdays and weekends.
-Shift times are 9:45 a.m. to 1:45 p.m., 12:30 to 4:30 p.m., and 2 to 6 p.m.
-If volunteering weekends, time commitment is one shift every other week.
-Training is held every six to eight weeks and lasts about six hours.
+This position is currently full.
+Please complete an application form to be added to a waitlist.

 Retail Greeter Volunteers

 Volunteers assist at our Museum Store and outdoors on the retail-information cart on the Memorial plaza.
 Volunteers greet visitors and provide helpful information that enhances their visit, including information on how products link to exhibition themes in the Museum.
-We are currently full in this position, please complete an application form to be included on the wait list.
+This position is currently full.
+Please complete an application form to be added to a waitlist.

 Volunteer docents provide interpretative services to visitors through short talks at key artifacts throughout the Museum that tell the history of 9/11 and the original World Trade Center.
 Our extensive training totals 60 to 70 hours over a four-month period.
 Docent training is held once a year and we don’t currently have a session planned.
 Please complete an application form to be included on the waitlist.